PowerShell/PowerShellEditorServices/README.md

 PowerShell Editor Services will wait until the client connects to the Named Pipe.
 The `session.json` will contain the paths of the Named Pipes that you will connect to.
-There will be one you immediately connect to for Language Server Protocol messages, and one you connect to when you launch the debugger for Debug Adapter Protocol messages.
+There will be one you immediately connect to for Language Server Protocol messages, and once you connect to when you launch the debugger for Debug Adapter Protocol messages.

 The Visual Studio Code, Vim, and IntelliJ extensions currently use Named Pipes.